Nigel Porter: Political career

 In 2019, Porter accused the Labour Council of "gagging" him during a budget debate after he was stopped from questioning Labour Mayor, Peter Soulsby's business interests in the Cultural Quarter.

 Porter was the Liberal Democrat candidate for the directly elected mayor of Leicester in the 2019 election, pledging to support a referendum to abolish the position if elected.
 He finished fourth, receiving 5.0% of the vote.
 However, he was comfortably re-elected as a Councillor, finishing first in his ward.
 2019 was the third consecutive election that he was the only Liberal Democrat elected in Leicester.

 Following the 2019 Election, Porter was the only opposition councillor on the Leicester City Council.
 He thus took the position of Leader of the Opposition.

 At the beginning of the COVID-19 pandemic, Porter called for face-masks to be provided for free to Leicester citizens, in light of rising cases in the city.
 The suggestion was labelled "ridiculous" by city mayor, Sir Peter Soulsby.
 Porter's intervention secured a donation of 2,000 face masks from private businesses for Aylestone residents.
 Porter subsequently called for Soulsby to resign after it emerged that the mayor had broken COVID-19 restrictions during lockdown.

+Porter was reelected on 4 May 2023 with an increased majority and the second seat in the Aylestone ward was won by fellow Liberal Democrat candidate Scott Kennedy-Lount.
+The pair were joined Zuffar Haq who was elected in the Evington ward, resulting in a Liberal Democrat group of three councillors.